 - Race, religion, national origin, sex or gender, or marital status: It is against the Equal Credit Opportunity Act (ECOA) for any of these factors to be considered in credit transactions, including credit scoring.
 The ECOA also prohibits discrimination against borrowers on public assistance or those exercising their rights under the Consumer Credit Protection Act.

 - Age: Provided you are old enough to engage in legal contracts, your age cannot be used to determine your creditworthiness.
-But it is important to note that it takes time for your credit history to build.
-So if you’re very young your score may be impacted just due to the fact that you haven’t had adequate time to establish a lengthy credit history.
+However, it takes time to build your credit history, so if you’re very young your score may be impacted due to not having adequate time to establish a lengthy credit history.

 - Occupation, employment history, salary, and total assets: Lenders may use this information to decide whether to lend to you, but neither FICO nor VantageScore use it to calculate your credit score.